-Due to its abundant reserves and excellent properties, aluminium is widely used in industry and our daily life.
-In this article, we will take a close look at the top 10 properties of aluminium and its applications.
+Due to its abundant reserves and excellent properties, aluminum is widely used in industry and our daily life.
+In this article, we will take a close look at the top 10 properties of aluminum and its applications.

-The density of aluminium is 2.7g / cm³, which is only one-third of the density of iron and copper.
-And aluminium has good ductility, with two-thirds of the electrical conductivity of copper wire, but the quality is only one-third of copper, and the price is cheaper than copper.
+The density of aluminum is 2.7g / cm³, which is only one-third of the density of iron and copper.
+And aluminum has good ductility, with two-thirds of the electrical conductivity of copper wire, but the quality is only one-third of copper, and the price is cheaper than copper.
 Therefore, aluminum is widely used in the manufacture of high-voltage wires, cables, and the radio industry.

 The density of pure aluminum is relatively low, but the density and hardness of aluminum alloy have been greatly improved.
 At present, aluminum alloy has been widely used in aircraft, automobile, train, ship, and other manufacturing industries.
 In addition, space rockets, space shuttles, and satellites also use a large amount of aluminum and aluminum alloys.